 FAMILY FUN: 15 Most Kid-Friendly Family Resorts in the U.S.

 For many families, the kid’s club is a big selling point of the all-inclusive experience, allowing parents some coveted adults-only time while children enjoy supervised activities.
-Many of these clubs set a minimum age, usually four but sometimes much younger.
+Many all-inclusive resorts with kids clubs set a minimum age, usually four but sometimes much younger.
 Some require participants to be potty-trained.

 The best hotels with kids clubs go above and beyond for toddler vacations by offering unique programs and activities that add extra fun for little ones.
 At all-inclusive Tyler Place Family Resort in rural Vermont, for example, toddlers ages 18 to 30 months have their own developmentally appropriate program with a ratio of one caregiver for every two to three children; and kids ages 2.5 to three have an age-specific program that includes nature walks and circle time with one trained counselor for every three to four preschoolers.